MaxWinterstein/homeassistant-addons/adsb-multi-portal-feeder/README.md

 I just added a few sprinkles to make it work with Home Assistant.

+## Installation

+- If not already done, add the Add-on repostitory ([see](https://github.com/MaxWinterstein/homeassistant-addons#installation))
+- If you want to share to FlightRadar24 and/or FlightAware, generate needed keys ([see below](https://github.com/MaxWinterstein/homeassistant-addons/tree/main/adsb-multi-portal-feeder#flightaware-feeder-id--flightrader24-key))
+- If you want to use the dump1090 WebInterface (like the screenshot above) you need to set Lat/Lon for your location ([see below(https://github.com/MaxWinterstein/homeassistant-addons/tree/main/adsb-multi-portal-feeder#latitude--longitude))

 ## Sensors for Home Assistant

 If you would like some nice statistics you can use a rest sensor with some template magic to show e.g. the number of aircrafts currently tracked: